Premera Blue Cross breached, medical information exposed

 Premera spokesman Eric Earling said the two attacks were unrelated and that his company independently identified its breach.

-Still, experts expect that other healthcare companies will find that they have been breached as the latest attack prompts them to look for intrusions.
+Still, experts expect that other healthcare companies will uncover that they have been breached as the latest attack prompts them to look for intrusions.

 "I think other insurance providers are compromised today and we still don't know it.
 More and more are going to disclose attacks," Kennedy said.